The Grotta Del Vento

 Local restaurants we can recommend include:

-Il Pozzo (7km) in Pieve is a Slow Food restaurant which offers local seasonal food and excellent pizzas. www.ristorantepizzeriailpozzo.it
+In Pieve Fosciana this is a Slow Food restaurant which offers local seasonal food and excellent pizzas. www.ristorantepizzeriailpozzo.it

-Our closest restaurant is La Fobbia, just 15 minutes walk from the house where a good meal can be had at a remarkable cost.
+Our closest restaurant at just 15 minutes walk away from Col di Lavacchio where a good meal can be had at a remarkable cost.
 Both the steak and the pizza can be recommended and you will be sure of a friendly welcome.

 Further afield we can recommend restaurants in Lucca such as Canuleia or Ammodonostro as well as wine shops and bars.
 You could always visit a winery on the Strada del Vino just north of Lucca. www.stradavinoeoliolucca.it where some fabulous whites and reds can be purchased.